“The past is prologue.” – William Shakespeare

 2) Does it belong here, or can I reveal it later?

-3) Can I dramatize the way this information is revealed?
+3) Can I dramatize the way I reveal this information?

 4) Can I layer in essential information, thus dropping any unnecessary passages?